-- 3. The eligibility of new students will be audited by Alberta Learning in the first year they are claimed for funding by the private school.
-Once a student is approved for severe disabilities funding, a review audit for eligibility by Alberta Learning will occur no more than every three years unless otherwise required to maintain funding. - 4.
-Severe disability funding for a funded private school is calculated by multiplying the number of eligible students with severe disabilities by the severe disabilities funding rate. - 5.
-Funded private schools providing an approved institutional program may not claim severe disabilities funding for students with severe disabilities who are funded through institution program funding. - New 6.
-Students enrolled in an on-line program, blended program or a home education program are not eligible for severe disability funding.
+- 1. Funded accredited private schools will use the severe disabilities categories and codes outlined in the definition of student with a severe disability in the Glossary of Terms, and the Handbook for the Identification and Review of Students with Severe Disabilities to determine a student's eligibility and to properly code the child for funding purposes. - Severe disability funding for students with a severe disability attending a funded accredited private school, including Designated Special Education Private Schools (DSEPS) will be based on September 30 enrolments as reported by the funded accredited private school to the Information Services Branch (See Requirement #2).
+Severe disability funding will be paid directly to the DSEPS and funded accredited private school for eligible students with a severe disability. - 3.
+The eligibility of new students will be audited by the Special Programs Branch in the first year they are claimed for funding by the funded accredited private school.
+Once a student is approved for severe disabilities funding, auditing for eligibility by Alberta Education will occur no more than every three years unless otherwise required to maintain funding. - 4.
+Severe disability funding for a funded accredited private school is calculated by multiplying the number of eligible students with a severe disability by the severe disabilities funding rate. - 5.
+Funded accredited private schools providing an approved institutional program may not claim severe disabilities funding for students with a severe disability who are funded through institution program funding. - 6.
+Students with a severe disability enrolled in an on-line program, blended program or a home education program are not eligible for severe disabilities funding. - 7.
+Charter schools that have eligible students with a severe disability must comply with the Conditions and Requirements in this section for funding purposes.